martinezcoder/kata09/README.md

 bundle exec rake
 ```
 * About discounts: The discounts are applied using percentages
+* This solution makes it very very easy to be flexible with pricing rules, and also to be flexible with products list.
+It just needs little refactoring to make it possible to import JSON data and appropiately use the rules factory in the pricing_rules.rb file.
+A product is just a class which could respond to code, name and price.
+I have use an Struct to make and abstraction of this model.

 **PricingRules** class has been refactored to work as an Array of Rules.
 A rule factory class has been done following the recommendations of Sandi Metz's book that tells about parts of a bicycle.
 This will make it possible to introduce features like CSV loader for rules.